wisecubeai/pubmed-parser/README.md

 This project is an attempt to parse the Pubmed XML as defined by the Pubmed DTD (https://dtd.nlm.nih.gov/ncbi/pubmed/out/pubmed_190101.dtd)

+# Requirements

+The Pubmed parser was tested on JDK 11

 # Build Instructions

 This project has the JAXB libraries it needs included since they do not come bundled with the JDK anymore